Construction is taking place over three phases.

-Our hours of work will be Monday to Saturday from 7:00 a.m. to 5:30 p.m.; however, occasional evening or Sunday work may be required.
+Our hours of work will be Monday to Friday from 7:00 a.m. to 5:30 p.m.
+Occasional evening or Saturday work may be required.

 What to expect during construction

-We anticipate needing to temporarily close a lane of traffic on the side of the road where crews are working.
+You may experience traffic delays in Kincardine, parts of Huron Kinloss, Inverhuron and Tiverton during this construction season as we anticipate temporarily closing a lane of traffic on the side of the road where crews are working.
 In some cases, we may need to close portions of the road for a 24-hour period and reroute traffic temporarily.
 In case of emergency, Aecon is able to provide immediate access to any property or road.
 Traffic disruptions and accommodations will be clearly marked and we will provide advance notification where possible.

 In some areas, we may need to trim or remove trees or other vegetation where we are installing the pipeline to meet safety clearance requirements.